Chetanpatil03/collection-framework/README.md

 ## 🎯 Purpose
-This repo is created for **my own learning and hands-on practice** with Java Collections, and other concepts.
+This repo is created for **my own learning and hands-on practice** with Java Collections, and other concepts like (Arrays, Recursion, Conditions etc)

 ---